-December 11 is National Tango Day: Carlos Gardel, national singer, musician and composer, born December 11, 1890, developed a style of singing tango that brought him wide recognition as the greatest performer: he created the tango song.
-Julio De Caro, violinist, composer, arranger and director, was born on December 11, 1899, initiator of the evolutionist side of tango music.
-Ben Molar was the trigger of this initiative: “‘El Día del Tango’ is born in my mind as a child, perhaps.
-I expected a means of locomotion at the corner of Corrientes and Esmeralda that would take me to the house of Maestro Julio De Caro in Callao and Guido.
-We were celebrating his birthday.
-It is a miraculous coincidence that two great aspects of tango, such as music and lyrics, are represented by these two famous Carlos Gardel and Julio De Caro born on the same day.
-And I began to fight for that date with great expectations in the Secretariat of Culture.
-Tired of hearing repeatedly “tomorrow, tomorrow is signed”, I threatened that if I didn’t go out, I would ask for support and I would institute that day”.
-Twelve years had to pass before it was approved by municipal decree on November 29, 1977 and national decree on December 19 of the same year.
-Ben Molar had the support of several institutions.
+Miraculous coincidence that two great aspects of tango, such as music and lyrics, are represented by these two famous Carlos Gardel and Julio De Caro born on the same day.
+And I started fighting for that date with great waiting in the Ministry of Culture.
+Tired of hearing repeatedly “tomorrow, tomorrow is signed,” I threatened that if I didn't go out, I would ask for support and still instituted that day.”
+Twelve years had to pass for it to be approved by municipal decree on 29 November 1977 and a national decree on 19 December of that same year.
+Ben Molar was supported by several institutions.
 Since then, every December 11 is celebrated the National Tango Day.